-Unlike some cities, Clarkesville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Clarkesville are a mix of both white- and blue-collar jobs.
-Overall, Clarkesville is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Clarkesville who work in office and administrative support (12.43%), teaching (12.17%), and sales jobs (11.38%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clarkesville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Clarkesville is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Clarkesville who work in teaching (17.12%), office and administrative support (12.44%), and management occupations (6.46%).

-The per capita income in Clarkesville in 2010 was $20,794, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,176 for a family of four.
+The per capita income in Clarkesville in 2018 was $28,444, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $113,776 for a family of four.
 However, Clarkesville contains both very wealthy and poor people as well.

+Clarkesville is a somewhat ethnically-diverse city.
 The people who call Clarkesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clarkesville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clarkesville include German, English, Italian, and Dutch.
+Important ancestries of people in Clarkesville include English, Irish, German, Italian, and Syrian.

 The most common language spoken in Clarkesville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and African languages.